Gamification in recruiting

 Gamification in Graduate Recruitment

-Your 2020 graduate recruitment strategy may not be as robust as you believe.
-In the current times when the war for talent is fierce like never before, it is important to have a much more than ‘good enough’ campus recruiting strategy to attract and discover the premier campus talent.
+Your 2024 graduate recruitment strategy may not be as robust as you believe.
+In the current times when the global talent shortage has become like never before, it is important to have a much more than ‘good enough’ campus recruiting strategy to attract and discover the premier campus talent.

 The Final Verdict